News & Insights

 Dr. Gettman has more than 25 years of experience in automated transit, Smart Cities, internet of things, big data tools, connected vehicles, automated vehicles, adaptive traffic control, intelligent transportation systems management software (central and field controller), and transportation system modeling and simulation.
 He has experience directing development and integration of mobile, desktop, and web systems for transportation management, planning, and engineering innovation.

-Dhruva Lahon, P.E., PTOE
+Dhruva Lahon, PE, PTOE

-Dhruva Lahon, P.E., PTOE
+Dhruva Lahon, PE, PTOE

 Dhruva has more than 15 years of experience in traffic operations, safety analysis, traffic design, and transportation planning.
 She has successfully completed studies with an emphasis on improving multimodal operations and safety at intersections and along corridors.
 She has extensive experience incorporating traffic and safety improvements in planning, design, and constructions phases of a project.
 She has developed safety plans for agencies to help achieve their Road to Zero goals.